- Preheat oven to 350°F (175°C) for convection oven or 375°F (190°C) in a regular oven.

 - Place turkey on a wire rack inside the roasting pan.

 - Cover the top of the bird loosely with foil.
 Place in oven.
-Remove foil after 1-2 hours depending on size of bird.
-A meat thermometer should read 170°F (77°C) when the bird is done.
+Remove foil after 1-2 hours.
+A meat thermometer should read 170°F (77°C) inside the inner thigh, away from any bones, when the turkey is fully cooked..

 - Strain the juices into a container then skim and discard fat.
 If using a fat separator, strain the juices into the separator and let stand until fat rises to top.
 Pour the juices from separator into a container.